zubanls/zuban/README.md

 If you want Zuban to pick up your dependencies, please activate the virtual env first.

+You can install zuban locally by running `scripts/install-locally.sh`.

 ## License

 This project is dual licensed: